rikusoikkeli/web-scrape-kmarket/README.md

 2. Download the correct Selenium ChromeDriver for your browser here: https://chromedriver.chromium.org/downloads

-3. Specify its path in the code (line 17)
+3. Specify its path for the variable "chromedriver_path"

 4. Create a folder called "data" in the program's home directory where all the resulting data is saved.